dd32/td-gh-ex/readme.txt

 TRANSLATION
 ===========
-This theme is translation-ready (Dutch translation included).
+This theme is translation-ready (Dutch and French translation included).
 You can translate this into your own language using for example plugin Codestyling Localization: http://wordpress.org/plugins/codestyling-localization/